 Explore: Cranford Historical Society’s Costume Collection

 The Costume Collection of the Cranford Historical Society is unique in that its holdings reflect and represent the lives of everyday people.
-Unlike other collections in Historical Society, not everything in the Costume Collection was owned or worn by Cranford residents, though many objects are local in origin.
+Unlike our other collections, not everything in the Costume Collection was owned or worn by Cranford residents, though many objects are local in origin.
 The majority of our holdings begin in the mid 19th c. and continue through the 20th c. and encompass both clothing and accessories.

 Objects tell stories, and how better to understand how people lived than to study and preserve their clothing.
 People whose bodies were the same as ours wore these objects, went about their daily lives and tasks in these garments and today they offer us a unique window into our past.